marcodiiga/marcodiiga.github.io/_posts/2015-08-02-counting-roundtrip-paths.markdown

 {% endhighlight %}

 The algorithm assumes an [adjacency matrix](https://en.wikipedia.org/wiki/Adjacency_matrix) to store the subway graph.
-The usual disclaimer applies: *don't use this code as production code*, the algorithms are hereby provided as explanation tools and lack optimizations / error handling.